MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 If there is no search data, `ticketList` should be empty, and set the `ticketListStatusDescription` JLabel to the String `NO_TICKETS_FOUND`

 If there is search data, then use `controller` to search for the matching tickets.
+Your program will find all open and resolved tickets.

+You will need to create a method in TicketStore that will query the database.

-If tickets containing the description are found (remember the search should not be case sensitive), display all the matching Tickets in `ticketList` and set `ticketListStatusDescription` to `TICKETS_MATCHING_DESCRIPTION`.
-The search method you wrote in the previous version of this lab should work for this lab too.
+If any tickets (open or resolved) containing the description are found (remember the search should not be case sensitive), display all the matching Tickets in `ticketList` and set `ticketListStatusDescription` to `TICKETS_MATCHING_DESCRIPTION`.

 If no tickets matching this description are found, `ticketList` should not show any Tickets and `ticketListStatusDescription` should be set to `NO_TICKETS_FOUND`